Best Firewood To Burn Chart

 • Oak creates a low level of smoke – good for home heating.

-As you can see, by selecting the right type of fuel the ideal burn can be simple to achieve and mean you get the most from your money.
+As you can see on the firewood chart above, by selecting the right type of fuel the ideal burn can be simple to achieve and mean you get the most from your money.